bokeh/bokeh/docs/bokeh/source/docs/dev_guide/server.rst

 If an application developer uses ``bokeh serve``, they typically should not need to import from ``bokeh.server`` at all.
-An application developer would only use the ``Server`` class if it is doing something specialized, such as a custom or embedded server process.
+An application developer would only use the ``Server`` class if it is doing something topics, such as a custom or embedded server process.

 Applications, sessions, and connections